vim-scripts/HiVim/doc/readme.txt

 I don't know what they are), you can add a 130x92 *.ppm image of the same name to HiVim/Images (Vsplit.ppm for Vsplit).

-You need Tcl/Bwidget/Tix libraries to run this.
+You need Tcl/Bwidget/Tix libraries to run this, or you can run the executable (make from freewrapPLUS).

 Write me at saftousmis@gmail.com if you have any questions.

+It doesn't work if there is a pre existing instance of GVim running.

 Stratis Aftousmis